Rickcau/GenAI-Tax-Doc-Notice-Parsing/readme.md

 A comprehensive Azure-based solution for automating the receipt, processing, and routing of tax documents using Logic Apps Standard, Azure AI Content Understanding, and Microsoft 365 integration.

+# IMPORTANT NOTE #
+I have not started build any logic apps for this yet.

 ## 🎯 Solution Overview

 This solution automates the entire tax document workflow: